formkit/docs-content/_install/config-nuxt.md

 }
 ```

-### Using environment variables in formkit.config.js
+### Using environment variables in formkit.config.ts

-There may be instances where you want to use Nuxt's `runtimeConfig` variables inside of your `formkit.config.js` file — such as keeping a FormKit Pro API key from being published in your codebase.
+There may be instances where you want to use Nuxt's `runtimeConfig` variables inside of your `formkit.config.ts` file — such as keeping a FormKit Pro API key from being published in your codebase.
 To achieve this you can provide a function to `defineFormKitConfig` which returns a configuration object.
 Your function will be called by Nuxt and have access to `runtimeConfig`.

 ```js
 import { fr } from '@formkit/i18n'